Richard A. Hunter: Practice and lectures

 Between appointments at St Bartholomew's and the Maudsley Hospitals, Hunter served as a captain in the Royal Army Medical Corps from 1948 to 1950.
 He was at first attracted to surgery and served as house surgeon to Sir Geoffrey Keynes.
 He later turned to psychiatry, which was his mother's specialty.
 He worked at Napsbury and Guy's Hospitals before joining the National Hospital for Nervous Diseases (Queen Square) as a senior registrar in psychiatry in 1957.
 Eliot Slater initially appointed Hunter to serve as a psychotherapist, but Hunter reversed his approach and adopted the view that mental illness stems from physical disease processes.
 In 1960 he became physician in psychological medicine, and three years later he was appointed consultant psychiatrist at Friern and Whittington Hospitals.
 Hunter was able to quickly earn patients' trust and viewed mental disturbance not as a disease in itself but as a secondary effect of underlying brain dysfunction.
 Convinced of the importance of nursing in treatment and recovery, he consistently backed his nursing staff, who in turn held him in high regard.

 Hunter became a member of the Royal College of Physicians in 1953 and was elected fellow in 1972.
 He served as the president of the History of Medicine Society.
 He was widely sought after as a lecturer.
-He spoke for the Faculty of the History of Medicine and Pharmacy of the Society of Apothecaries and served as visiting Trent lecturer at Duke University, North Carolina; Sloan professor at the Menninger Foundation, Topeka, Kansas; and Hannah visiting professor in Toronto.
+He spoke for the Faculty of the History of Medicine and Pharmacy of the Society of Apothecaries and served as visiting Trent lecturer at Duke University, North Carolina; Sloan professor at the Menninger Foundation in Topeka, Kansas; and Hannah visiting professor in Toronto.
 His mother attended all of his lectures and influenced his consultations.
-Hunter's fervor for book collecting mirrored his approach to public engagement, often manifesting as a combination of passion, assertiveness, and occasional acerbity, which sometimes provoked friction with colleagues.
+Hunter's fervour for book collecting mirrored his approach to public engagement, often manifesting as a combination of passion, assertiveness, and occasional acerbity, which sometimes provoked friction with colleagues.
 He was unapologetically individualistic and had little patience for those who disagreed with him.